Whiteknight/ParserObjects/docs/v6/prattexpr_example.md

    1. The prefix `+` which indicates the value is positive, similar to unary `-`
    2. The suffix `!` to compute the factorial with binding power similar to `*`
    3. The `|4|` notation for computing the absolute value similar to `( )`
-   4. The `=` operator which returns `1` if the value is non-zero, or `0` if it is zero
+   4. The `=` operator which returns `1` if two operands are the same, or `0` otherwise
-   5. The `a ? b : c ` ternary operator which returns the b value if a is non-zero, but returns the c value otherwise.
+   5. The `a ? b : c ` ternary operator which returns the `b` value if `a` is non-zero, but returns the `c` value otherwise.
 2. Add unit tests to show that the parser correctly parses expressions with order-of-operation rules

 ## Summary

 The Pratt parser is designed for operator precedence parsing, which makes it a natural fit for parsing expressions like these.
 That said, Pratt is also very useful in a number of other situations as well, and has even been used to parse entire programming languages.
-While it is well-suited for parsing expressions, it can be a little tricky to manually keep track of precedence and binding power values for every symbol.
+While it is well-suited for parsing expressions, it can be a little tricky to manually keep track of precedence and binding power values for every symbol, and does require a bit more technical knowledge than some other algorithms.

 Next we're going to look at an expression parser using the [Earley Parser](earlyexpr_example.md).